perrybutler/WP-OAuth/README.md

 --------
 * Fully integrates with WordPress.
 Drops into existing WordPress sites and integrates with existing WordPress users.
 * Supports third-party authentication with Google, Facebook and LinkedIn via OAuth 2.0.
 Providers can be enabled or disabled.
 * Authenticated users are automatically registered and/or logged into their WordPress user accounts.
+We request the minimum amount of user info (currently the user's email address only) for use when linking their third party accounts to their WordPress user account.
+No other user info is requested or collected.
 * Users can manage their third-party login providers via the standard "Your Profile" WordPress page.
 * Pushes the login result message into the DOM which can be extracted via Javascript for notifying the user.
 Avoids polluting the response url.
 This feature can also be disabled.
 * Supports WordPress Multisite.